locoframework/loco-js-model/README.md

 ]
 ```

-To fetch all resources you have to specify total number of records by using _total_ or _count_ keys.
+To fetch all resources, you have to specify a total number of records by using _total_ or _count_ keys.

 ```javascript
 Coupon.get("all", {resource: "admin", planId: 6, total: 603}).then(coupons => {});